New Ground (Star Trek: The Next Generation)

-"New Ground" is the 110th episode of the American science fiction television series Star Trek: The Next Generation.
-The tenth episode of the fifth season.
+"New Ground" is the tenth episode of the fifth season of the American science fiction television series Star Trek: The Next Generation.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, Worf is less than thrilled when his foster mother, Helena, arrives with his son Alexander.
 Although Helena and Worf's foster father, Sergey, had agreed to raise the boy after K'Ehleyr's death, Helena now reports that Alexander is having a difficult time adjusting to his new life, and they're not as young as they used to be; he needs to be raised by his father on the Enterprise.
 Predictably, Worf and Alexander have a difficult time as well adjusting to one another, a situation aggravated by a ship-based experiment that becomes life-threatening.
-Georgia Brown died just 5½ months after the episode aired.
+Georgia Brown, who played Worf's foster mother, died just 5½ months after the episode aired.